Buncombe County is committed to building a healthy, safe, well-educated, and thriving community that is equitable and sustainable.

 Affordable Housing Services Program

 Affordable Housing funding is intended to ensure comprehensive opportunities for affordable and safe housing as a foundation for healthy and thriving families and neighborhoods.
 Goals include: increasing the stock of affordable housing; preserving the existing housing stock; reducing substandard housing; and supporting homeownership initiatives, such as down payment assistance and weatherization programs.
-Applications will open Dec.
+Applications opened Dec.
 14, with an application deadline of Feb.
 12, 2021.

 Aging Services Funding

 The Aging Services grants are made in alignment with the Buncombe County Aging Plan, which reflects the vision of an age-friendly community where older adults are safe, well, and engaged.
 The goals of the plan are to: prevent abuse, neglect, and exploitation of older adults; prevent financial fraud and scams; improve health and wellbeing among older adults; improve and support financial wellbeing among older adults; improve and support caregiver wellbeing; increase older adults’ access to transportation; improve older adults’ access to services and supports; and increase age-friendly capability of Buncombe County.
 Funding includes State/Federal Home and Community Care Block Grant as well as local County dollars.
-Applications will open in mid-January 2021 with an application deadline in late February 2021.
+Applications opened in January 2021 with an application deadline in late February 2021.